 Average completion time is 30 minutes.

-Complete the Math and English Guided Self Placement (GSP) surveys and receive initial Math and English Placement in 10 minutes.
+Complete the Math and English Guided Self Placement (GSP) surveys and receive initial Math and English Placement in 5 minutes.
 Clicking on the link below will direct you to MySite where you will complete two short surveys.
-Each survey pulls available high school transcript data to calculate placement.
-(This option is the fastest and does not require transcript submission.)
+Each survey pulls in available high school transcript data to calculate placement.
+GSP does not require transcript submission.

 Go Directly to Guided Self Placement